Circularity and Symmetries of $p$ and $p^{2}$-polygons: Introduction

 The study of symmetry degrees in polygons is of intrinsic interest for several reasons: Symmetry is a central organizing principle in mathematics, with implications ranging from group theory to crystallography.
 In polygons, the degree of symmetry can be defined in terms of the size of the subgroup of the dihedral group $D_n$, that leaves the polygon invariant.
 At one extreme, regular polygons exhibit maximal symmetry, while at the other extreme, generic polygons are completely asymmetric, invariant only under the identity transformation.
 Between these extremes lie intermediate cases of partial symmetry.
 A systematic classification of polygons according to these symmetry degrees enriches our understanding of the combinatorial structure of polygons and provides insight into the balance between order and disorder in geometric configurations.

-In earlier works, \cite{haag2019a} and \cite{haag2019}, I investigated two highly symmetric cases and discovered an unexpected connection to perfect numbers.
+Earlier works, \cite{Haag2019},\cite{Haag2019a} provided investigations of two cases and discovered an unexpected connection to perfect numbers.
 These case studies suggested deeper structural relationships but did not yield a general framework for classifying polygons by symmetry.
-The aim of the present paper is to develop such a framework for polygons with $p$ vertices, where $p$ is a prime number greater than 3.
+The aim of the present paper is to develop such a framework for polygons with $p$ and with $p^{2}$ vertices, where $p \geq 3$ is a prime number.
 The restriction to prime numbers is natural, since the symmetry structure is considerably simpler in the prime case, while composite values of $n$ introduce additional complications.
 This allows for a clear and complete classification, which can then serve as a foundation for the more general case of arbitrary $n$.